gilesbowkett/BuscandoElViento/readme.md

 However if you do this

-    search :users, :username, :fuzzy => true
+    add_search :users, :username, :fuzzy => true

-you get the search vector along with a database trigger to keep that vector up to date, and an index to make retrieval fast - and you also get both up and down methods, to avoid IrreversibleMigrations.
+you get the search vector, a database trigger to keep that vector up to date, and an index to make retrieval fast.
+Use remove_search in the down method, to avoid IrreversibleMigrations.
+(Buscando doesn't support the "def change" approach yet, although there's no real reason why not.)

 tests
 -----